CD Review: “Decision Day” by Sodom

 Interview: Massimo Usai of Confrontational

 Italy's CONFRONTATIONAL recently released its first full-length album, entitled A Dance Of Shadows.
 This has been labeled as synthwave, as well as dark retro wave.
 I'd label it as addictive!
-I've been a fan and follower of the band's mastermind, ...
+I've been a fan and follower of the band's mastermind, Mass ...

 CD Review: ‘Tales From The Deadside’ by A Sound Of Thunder